Do you feel frustrated that such a massive global problem, like the problem of food waste, actually has a really simple solution?

 With each session, I’ve written a few recap notes, or asked you to think about something in particular.
 That’s when you might need to pause what you are doing or return to the session later.
 But, I hope I’ve made this easy and manageable for as many people as possible with different demand on their lives.
 You are of course welcome to binge the whole course in one go.
 It will take around two and a half hours and you’ll be ready to go off and do your first event.

-There’s also my book, Leftover Pie: 101 ways to reduce your food waste, which you’ll find a useful addition to the course, and will give you lots of tips and recipes that will be helpful when you’re out there doing your Love Food Hate Waste role.
+There’s also my book, Leftover Pie: 101 ways to reduce your food waste, which you’ll find a useful addition to the course, and will give you lots of tips and recipes that will be helpful when you’re out there doing your bit to help others reduce their food waste.

 My name is Anna Pitt and I’ve written two books about waste reduction, one of which, Leftover Pie, was all about reducing food waste.
 I’ve been writing and speaking about waste reduction in schools, businesses, community groups or just outside Tesco’s or Sainsbury’s on a cold winter day in the run up to Christmas!
 And I love doing it.